Hedge Rage Campaign Gains More PR in Scotland Success

 To read the full article about a Fife woman’s “hedge rage” ordeal, click here to visit the Dunfermline Press website.

-Scottish public relations agency Holyrood Partnership is helping Scothedge raise awareness of the problem.
+Scottish public relations agency Holyrood PR is helping Scothedge raise awareness of the problem.
 The ageny’s expert team are pursuing all opportunities for PR in Scotland, both offline and online